curl/everything-curl/libcurl-cleanup.md

 ## Cleanup

-In previous sections we've discussed how to setup handles and how to drive the transfers.
+In previous sections we have discussed how to setup handles and how to drive the transfers.
 All transfers will, of course, end up at some point, either successfully or with a failure.

 ### Multi API

-When you've finished a single transfer with the multi API, you use `curl_multi_info_read()` to identify exactly which easy handle was completed and you remove that easy handle from the multi handle with `curl_multi_remove_handle()`.
+When you have finished a single transfer with the multi API, you use `curl_multi_info_read()` to identify exactly which easy handle was completed and you remove that easy handle from the multi handle with `curl_multi_remove_handle()`.

 If you remove the last easy handle from the multi handle so there are no more